 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company's fixed rate borrowings are carried at amortized cost.
 They are therefore not subject to interest rate risk as defined in Ind AS 107, since neither the carrying amount nor the future cash flows will fluctuate on account of a change in market interest rates.

 b Foreign currency risk

 Foreign currency risk arises due to the fluctuations in foreign currency exchange rates.
-The Company has taken derivative cover to mitigate exposure against foreign currency risk in relation to foreign currency borrowing which was settled in July 2020.
-The Company has no exposure against foreign currency risk as at March 31, 2021.
+The Company has no exposure against foreign currency risk as at March 31, 2022.

 2 Credit risk